jepperosenborg/CS229-Machine-Learning/README.md

 # CS229-Machine-Learning
-My notes and exercises following along the 2018 CS229 lecture and Stanford University taught by Andrew Ng
+My notes and exercises following along the 2018 CS229 lecture at Stanford University taught by Andrew Ng

 ## Description
 This course provides a broad introduction to machine learning and statistical pattern recognition.
 Topics include: